 ANGELA MILO HUALLPA

 Angela lives in the small community of Totora on the route towards the Lares hotsprings, although she originally hails from the province of Paucartambo, a region renowned for their alpaca textiles.
 Angela started weaving when she was just 10 years old, and had mastered the craft by the time she was 15.
 She moved to Totora when she got married, and there raises two children of her own.
-She also recently adopted a young girl from Paucartambo whose family was unable to take care of her.
+For a while, she was also caring for a young girl from Paucartambo whose family was unable to take care of her.
 Both of her two older children, a boy and a girl, are learning to weave.

 Angela was taught how to weave by her mother, and her mother, in turn, learned from Angela’s grandmother.
 She raises a herd of about 30 alpacas, and spins her own wool.
 Her spinning is so fine that it is on par with machine-spun yarn!
 The result is work that is of unmatched quality.